constraintAutomaton/shape-index-specification/specification.md

 ## Negative entries

-The shape index provides the ability to describe data shapes that are not present within a subweb.
+The shape index provides the ability to describe RDF data shapes that are not present within a subweb.
-This is indicated using the si:doesNotContain property associated with a specific shape.
+This is indicated using the `si:doesNotContain` property with a specific shape associated.
 These shapes MUST adhere to a closed-world assumption, ensuring that no sets of triples within the entire subweb validate against this shape.
 It is RECOMMENDED to use these entries alongside shape constraints in the index, particularly to specify when nested shapes are absent from the subweb.